 - The Rhode Island Quality Institute (RIQI) has guided the state toward notable improvements in reducing hospital-acquired infections and costs, establishing statewide capacity to fill electronic prescriptions, and adopting electronic health records by the majority of practices.
 The organization collaborates across government, industry, provider, and consumer groups.
 The Rhode Island Quality Institute (RIQI) is one of 39 health care collaborative networks selected to participate in the Transforming Clinical Practice Initiative and will receive up to $8.3M over four years to provide technical assistance to help equip clinicians in Rhode Island with tools, information, and network support needed to improve quality of care, increase patients’ access to information, and spend health care dollars more wisely.

 The Health Professionals Loan Repayment Program offers health education loan repayments to eligible health professionals.
 Loan recipients serve in a variety of disciplines including primary care, dentistry, and mental health and have made a two-year commitment to practice in medically underserved communities as identified through the HPSA process.
-The 2018 application cycle is now open and will close on February 14, 2018.
+The 2019-2020 application cycle is now closed.

 Rhode Island is seeking all qualified healthcare professionals, primarily Primary Care Physicians.